 Part III introduces quarter notes (or crotchets).
 In these pieces the student plays in one hand a melody using any of the note values learnt up till now (whole notes, half notes, and quarter notes) while the other hand plays a single repeated note, consisting mostly of whole notes and tied whole notes.
 Now that the note values are becoming shorter, the tempo of these pieces will feel much quicker than the pieces in Parts I & II.
 Having one hand play the melody while the other hand plays a single repeated note means the student can keep their eyes on just one hand (the hand playing the melody) allowing them to adjust more naturally to playing in quicker tempos.
 Just like in Part II, the role of each hand alternates from one piece to the next, givng the student the opportunity to develope each hand equally.

-While the pieces in Parts I & II where played legato (using the sustain pedal), the pieces in this set typically have a staccato character and are play mostly without the pedal.
+While the pieces in Parts I & II were played legato (using the sustain pedal), the pieces in this set typically have a staccato character and are played mostly without the pedal.
+(Download PDF Score)

 Part IV: Eighth Notes